matfantinel/image-transmutation/README.md

     --targetFormats     REQUIRED - The formats the script will convert to.
     --widths            Optional - The widths to which the images will be resized to.
 If not declared, images will be kept at their original size.
     --enlarge           Optional - Defines if images should be enlarged in case their original width is smaller than the target size defined on --widths.
+    --clearTarget       Optional - Defines if the targetFolder should be cleared (all files deleted) before the optimization runs.
 ```

 ## Example command